Clinical Pathway for Child with Suspected Preseptal or Orbital Cellulitis

 - Give 1st IV dose in ED

-- IV access, Laboratory Studies
+- IV access, labs not routinely indicated

 - Antibiotic Recommendations

-- Considerations for Surgical Management
+Considerations for Surgical Management

 Admit Inpatient

-Admit OR Surgical Drainage
+Admit OR for Surgical Drainage

 - Admit PICU